gbarrus/logging-oregon/pages/Data Management Plan.md

 | JPEG | 3.2577 Megabytes | Oregon Digital/Library of Congress/National Archives and Records Administration/Wikimedia Commons | Educational Permitted/Public Domain/No Copyright Known |
 | PNG | 2.493000 Megabytes | Oregon Digital/The Oregon Historical Society Digital Collections | Public Domain |
 | MP4 | 789 Megabytes | The Library of Congress | No Copyright Known |
+These items can be accessed and downloaded via Github or from the collection builder website, https://gbarrus.github.io/logging-oregon/.

 # Data Storage and Preservation of Access
 Our project will be saved to Zenodo, as it will allow our data to be safely stored for the future.
 This will ensure that our google document is also stored with our GitHub repository data.